usnistgov/ACVP-Server/README.md

 #### GenValAppRunner

-The GenValAppRunner is a console application that takes in parameters for its "running mode" - either "generation" or "validation".
+The GenValAppRunner is a console application that takes in parameters for its "running mode" - "check", "generation" or "validation".
 This application can be invoked with a `dotnet run` from the folder containing the applications `csproj` file.

 See [Running Gen/Vals](#runningGenVals) for more information.